This ‘Now’ Page was last updated on October 22, 2022.

-The purpose of this ‘NOW’ page is to provide insight into my vision for Adventure-to-Adventure, where it’s headed, what to expect in the future, and also what’s happening on a personal level (See below) since this directly impacts the content of this site.
-(Page last updated – 1/2/18) (For more information on ‘Now’ Pages check out the following site: http://nownownow.com/about)
+The purpose of this ‘NOW’ page is to provide insight into my vision for Adventure-to-Adventure, where it’s headed, what to expect in the future, and what’s happening on a personal level (see below) since this directly impacts the content of this site.
+(For more information on ‘Now’ Pages, check out the following site: http://nownownow.com/about)

-– Trip reports with links and other details to allow people to put together an outing of their own
+– Trip reports, with links and details, to allow people to put together their own outings

 – Writing about adventure (people, places, activities, etc.)

 – The occasional gear review highlighting what I’m using and why I like it (or not)